psyklopp/AdityaBhardwaj-dev/content/posts/setting-up-hugo-custom-domain.md

 This took some time for me to understand.
 If you went to your website repository and then `Settings > Pages`, you can choose the branch and the folder from where the site will be built from.

-If you already have a GitHub repository for your website, you might wanna do
+If you already have a GitHub repository for your website, you might wanna do the following after you `cd` into your git repository.

     hugo new site .\ --force